polaris-slo-cloud/polaris-demos/efficiency-demo/docs/Reactive-Demo.md

 1. To generate a Custom Metric controller, we need to tell the Polaris CLI which Custom Metric type is going to be handled by the controller.
 This is done using the `--compMetricTypePkg` and the `--compMetricType` arguments.
-If the SLO mapping type package is configured as a [lookup path](https://www.typescriptlang.org/tsconfig#paths) in the workspace's `tsconfig.base.json`, Polaris CLI knows that the SLO mapping type is available locally, otherwise, it installs the respective npm package.
+If the SLO Mapping type package is configured as a [lookup path](https://www.typescriptlang.org/tsconfig#paths) in the workspace's `tsconfig.base.json`, Polaris CLI knows that the SLO Mapping type is available locally, otherwise, it installs the respective npm package.
 Polaris CLI automatically adds and configures the `@polaris-sloc/kubernetes` and `@polaris-sloc/prometheus` packages to enable the controller for use in Kubernetes and to read metrics from Prometheus.

     ```sh